MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/introduction-to-ndis-6-70.md

 # Introduction to NDIS 6.70

 This topic introduces Network Driver Interface Specification (NDIS) 6.70 and describes its major design additions.
-NDIS 6.70 is included in Windows 10, version 1703 and later.
+NDIS 6.70 is included in Windows 10, version 1703.

 NDIS 6.70 is a minor version update to NDIS 6.60.
 For more information about porting NDIS 6.x drivers to NDIS 6.70, see [Porting NDIS 6.x drivers to NDIS 6.70](porting-ndis-6-x-drivers-to-ndis-6-70.md).